stevenhan1991/stevenhan1991.github.io/_pages/FAQ.md

 <ul>
 <li><p><b>Do you have general expectations for graduation?</b></p>
 </li>
-<li><p> I generally expect that a qualified PhD can publish at least three first-author papers in IEEE TVCG, CGF, or IEEE PacificVis and these works should align the research topic well. </p>
+<li><p> I generally expect that a qualified PhD can publish at least three first-author papers in IEEE TVCG and these works should align the research topic well. </p>
 </li>
 </ul>